caiofov/Graph-Algorithms/README.md

 - Package documentation (how to use and more details)
 - More samples
 - Samples images (it will be helpful to visualize the graphs)
+- Prim algorithm for minimum spanning trees
+- More functions